billk-FM/HEC-Commander/README.md

 ## HMS-Commander
 Contains automation scripts for HEC-HMS that allow the generation of multiple DSS output files with user-defined calibration parameters.
 This tool was developed to support 1D HEC-RAS calibration and validation workflows using deficit and constant loss methods with optional recession baseflow, and employs a user-generated CSV file to input scale factors for each individual parameter.
-Additional scripting facilitates the definition of multiple calibration regions, enabling spatially variable scale factors.
+A second version of teh script allows definition of multiple calibration regions, enabling spatial variability of scale factors.

 ## RAS-Commander
 Includes a suite of HEC-RAS automation scripts that support the parallel execution of HEC-RAS unsteady plans, as well as construction of plan files utilizing multiple HEC-HMS inputs.
 Defines DSS output file names, generates batch scripts for headless execution, and manages the deployment and parallel execution of HEC-RAS runs on local and remote machines using peer-to-peer Windows network shares.
 These scripts are applicable for both 1D and 2D model formats, and now support overriding RASMapper infiltration override layers.